 The rest of the code is pretty straightforward (and explained in the comments) thanks to the built-in systems.

-To know which #includes to use in C++ for our FMemoryWriter and all other classes in this blog, make sure to check out the source cpp files.
+To know which #include to use in C++ for our FMemoryWriter and all other classes in this blog, make sure to check out the source cpp files.

 {